nneverson/Itinerary-Disney/README.md

 - I assumed results of specific functionality without testing it myself.
 This caused me to waste time with guessing.

+## Stretch Goals
+- Create back end and save list to individual users
+- Allow users to grant permission to others to edit their list
+- Add icons in the directions in the about page.
+- Add carousel to homepage
+- Add a description of each ride

 ## Contribution
 These are the tutorials I used to add the following functionalities to my app.